COVID-19 changed everything. And we’re changing with it.

 Do you treat children?

 Yes, we do!
 Sage Dental welcomes children of all ages.
 Not only is it important to keep your child’s smile healthy, it’s essential for kids to learn that visiting the dentist can be fun!
-Please remember, all patients under the age of 18 must be accompanied by a parent or legal guardian during their visit.
+Please remember, a parent or legal guardian must accompany all patients under the age of 18 during their visit.

 Are your practices accessible to patients with disabilities?